 Description: Authentic Mexican fare

 Address:1429 W 49 Township Road, South Point

-Description: Dinner parties, conducted two Saturdays each month, consist of a six-course meal served family style.
+Description: Dinner parties, conducted two Saturdays each month, consist of a six- to seven-course meal served family style.
 Also offers a bed and breakfast.
 Call for more information.

 Address: 1293 Township Road 158 in Chesapeake.

 Description: Featured items include footlong franks and cheeseburgers.
 Other specialty items include corn dogs, tuna fish sandwiches, beef barbecue and The Panther Paw — a double cheeseburger with pepperjack cheese.
 Desserts include milk shakes, frosty freezes, hot fudge brownies and Deep Purples, which are half ice cream and half slush.